parryc/thevoid/templates/leflan/language_bavarian-german.md

 It is most often formed with `hom:to have` in the present tense, plus the perfect participle.
 Ex. <ex>_I hob gsogt_ / I said</ex>, where _hob_ is 1SG form of _hom_ and _gsogt_ is the past participle of `sogn:to say`.

 Some verbs, however, take `sei:to be` as their auxiliary verb.
 These verbs are verbs of movement or state, such as to jump, to swim, to stay (movement without movevement), to be.
 This list does not differ (at least as I've been told) from Standard German.
-For example, <ex>_I bin ghupft_ / I jumped</ex>.
+For example, <ex>_I bi ghupft_ / I jumped</ex>.

 ### Past Pefect/Pluperfect